 Yes.
-Coronavirus could make driving more dangerous.
-Not directly.
-And certain risks could increase.
-Find out what they might be from Mullen & Mullen.
+Coronavirus could make driving more dangerous because certain risks could increase.
+Find out what they might be.

 We’re slowly experiencing more of the unexpected trouble coronavirus causes.